kerryb/cucumber-matchers-demo/README.md

   end

   failure_message do
-    "Expected CSV to have a row for the widget with code #{widget.code.inspect}" end end
+    "expected CSV to have a row for the widget with code #{widget.code.inspect}" end end
 ```

-    Expected CSV to have a row for the widget with code "ABC123" and Expected CSV to have a row for the widget with code "DEF456" (RSpec::Expectations::ExpectationNotMetError)
+    expected CSV to have a row for the widget with code "ABC123" and expected CSV to have a row for the widget with code "DEF456" (RSpec::Expectations::ExpectationNotMetError)

 Much better!